GabrielSlima/blog/articles/clean-code-clean-systems.md

     </p>
     <p>
         I actually don't recommend this approach.
-This is scalable approach in a certain degree because the identification of the microservices was dynamic, all that is needed is to describe the custom configuration into the database, otherwise the default configuration would be applied.
+This is scalable approach in a certain degree because the identification of the microservices was dynamic, all that was required was to describe the custom configuration into the database, otherwise the default configuration would be applied.
         But this is not a very clean approach...
     </p>
     <h4>Mixing Up Concerns</h4>